LatAmStartups/LatAmStartups.github.io/_posts/2016-01-18-incorporating-your-startup-in-canada-why-you-should-and-how-to-do-it.md

 ---
-title: Incorporating your startup in CanadaWhy You Should, and How to Do It
+title: Incorporating your startup in Canada -- Why You Should, and How to Do It
 featured: /assets/images/incorporation_small.jpg
 layout: post
 category: training